INFRASTRUCTURE

 State Management

-Understanding Terraform state, backends, and remote state for teams.
+How Terraform tracks resources and remote state

 Intermediate